opencog/opencog/examples/pln/inference-control-learning/README.md

 Another option is to use distributional truth values to complete the operator.

-Once we have that we can calculate the TVi of success of each valid inference rule Ri, either by turning its cdf into a TV or a pdf as it will be useful below.
+Once we have that we can calculate the TVi of success of each active inference rule Ri, either by turning its cdf into a TV or a pdf as it will be useful below.